Expertek/expertekio-jwt-lambda-identity-example-node/README.md

 This will generate a local `expertekio-jwt-lambda-identity-example-node.zip` bundle (ZIP file) containing all the source and node modules the function needs.

 After that, upload to a new Lambda function, and set up an integration with API Gateway.
+Be sure to set the `PACKAGE` environment variable on your Lambda function to check for the correct package access of the caller.
 At that point, you're ready to test using `expiora` or the `ExpertekIODataService` in an extension.